 I didn’t want to stop at that moment and be a loser.
-I knew I was trying my best, but I was not going to settle anything less than 21 km.
+I knew I was trying my best, but I would not settle anything less than 21 km.
 That was it.
-I spoke to my stomach “Look, there’s a good chance that you are going to get brilliant Hyderabadi Biryani( Veg), don’t mess it up, just co-operate with me and I promise I am gonna fill you up big time”.
-Trust me, these were the exact words I thought and deal was struck.
+I spoke to my stomach.
+“Look, there’s a good chance that you are going to get brilliant Hyderabadi Biryani, don’t mess it up, just co-operate with me, and I promise I am gonna fill you up big time.”
+Trust me, these were the exact words I thought, and a deal was struck.

 Then it was mind over matter.
 No amount of physical strength could have carried me further.
-Not that I was fainting, its just that I had lost my physical momentum but I didn’t feel any sort of uneasiness of higher amplitude.
+Not that I was fainting, it’s just that I had lost my physical momentum, but I didn’t feel any uneasiness of higher amplitude.

-“No pain, No gain” is something, which I always recite and it did come to good use.
-Last few km was a test of my character, commitment and will power.
-I did meet Nannu and Manju in that marathon rush and they were quite relieved to see me and also in a good condition.
+“No pain, No gain” is something which I always recite, and it did come to fair use.
+The last few km was a test of my character, commitment, and will power.
+I met Nannu and Manju in that marathon rush, and they were quite relieved to see me and in good condition.

 At last, I did finish.
-The relief and more importantly the satisfaction was something I can’t quite describe in words.
+The relief and, more importantly, the satisfaction was something I can’t quite describe in words.
 It’s a feeling.
 I don’t know how Hillary and Norgay felt when they reached the top of Mt.
 Everest.
-All I can say is, my feelings were similar to theirs and it’s just that it was in much bigger scale for them than for what I achieved.
+All I can say is, my feelings were similar to theirs, and it’s just that it was on a much bigger scale for them than for what I achieved.

-I know I didn’t win the race, but I won the support of my mind and body and this event also made my mind and body to understand each other in a better way and appreciate each other’s contribution.
+I know I didn’t win the race, but I won the support of my mind and body, and this event also made my mind and body understand each other better and appreciate each other’s contribution.

 I met my cousins.
-All were really happy for me.
-Mahesh told me “It’s good that you did what you wanted”.
-Manju and Dali told “It inspired them”.
-Nannu was really proud that I didn’t get stuck with them and crib instead I went and finished 21 km.
+All were happy for me.
+Mahesh told me, “It’s good that you did what you wanted.”
+Manju and Dali said, “It inspired them.”
+Nannu was proud that I didn’t get stuck with them and crib; instead, I went and finished 21 km.

 I like running because it’s a challenge.
 If you run hard, there’s the pain – and you’ve got to work your way through the pain.
-You know, lately it seems all you hear is?
+You know, lately, it seems all you hear is?
 Don’t overdo it’ and?
 Don’t push yourself.’
-Well, I think that’s a lot of bull.
-If you push the human body, it will respond.”
+Well, I think that’s a lot of advice.
+If you move the human body, it will respond.”

 A quote below by- George S. Patton, U.S. Army General

-That day, I did feel I had come out of the boyhood and in a way ready to take up the challenges in life.
+That day, I did feel I had come out of boyhood and, in a way, ready to take up the challenges in life.
 At least I could sense, I can take it up when given any situation.